Multi-fidelity surrogate modeling for time-series outputs: Discussion

 \section{Discussion}

-The objective of this work is to propose a method that generates a surrogate model in the context of multi-fidelity and time series outputs with full control of the quantification of uncertainty of the prediction.
+The objective of this work is to propose a method that generates a surrogate model in the context of multi-fidelity and time series outputs and that quantifices the prediction uncertainty.
 The method we propose is based on three main ingredients: dimension reduction, co-kriging, and covariance tensorization.
 The model we present is based on multi-fidelity (co-kriging) regression.
 By reducing the output dimension, multi-fidelity regression becomes possible.
-To take into account all the information of the data sets, the part that cannot be treated with the previous method is predicted by Gaussian process regression with covariance tensorization.
+To take into account all the information contained in the data sets, the part that cannot be treated with the previous method is predicted by Gaussian process regression with covariance tensorization.

-First, we have presented different ways to build the basis that allows to represent the code outputs, both high and low fidelity.
+First, we have presented different ways to build the basis that allows to represent the high- and low-fidelity code outputs.
 Second, we have presented a model that allows to estimate the high-fidelity code outputs from data collected from the high- and low-fidelity codes.
 The combination of a multi-fidelity part and a single-fidelity part with tensorized covariance is the central point of the proposed method.
 The performance of our model has been tested on a mechanical example.
 We have been able to use multi-fidelity in a very convincing way to build a robust surrogate model better than any other method presented so far.

 There are several ways to extend the method presented in this article.
 Sequential experimental designs in a multi-fidelity context have already been dealt with by \cite{le2015cokriging}.
 However, they deserve to be extended to the case of time-series outputs.
 We can consider regression problems for more than two levels of code.
 It is conceivable in this case to build several levels of bases which from code to code would improve the basis and thus reduce the orthogonal part.
 In addition, high-dimensional outputs are not different from time-series outputs as considered in this paper.
 It is therefore conceivable to adapt this method to more general functional outputs.